-Family Medical Leave Act of 1993 (FMLA)
+New Jersey Family Medical Leave Act Attorneys

 The Family Medical Leave Act of 1993 (FMLA) is a federal labor law in place to provide eligible employees the ability to tend to their own medical needs or that of a family member with a serious health condition.
-The FMLA provides eligible employees with up to twelve (12) work weeks of unpaid leave in a twelve (12) month period for the birth, adoption, or foster care placement of a child; care of a spouse, son, daughter or parent with a serious health condition; or their own serious health condition which causes an inability to work.
+The FMLA provides eligible employees with up to twelve (12) workweeks of unpaid leave in a twelve (12) month period for the birth, adoption, or foster care placement of a child; care of a spouse, son, daughter, or parent with a serious health condition; or their own serious health condition which causes an inability to work.

 The FMLA only applies to companies that have more than fifty (50) employees within seventy-five (75) miles of each other.

 To be eligible, an employee must have worked for the employer for at least twelve (12) months and must have worked at least one thousand two hundred fifty (1,250) hours within the prior twelve (12) months prior to taking leave.
 In addition, the FMLA is limited to serious health conditions.
 In other words, it cannot be used for an employee seeking to take a “sick day.”
-The serious health condition under FMLA includes, illness, injury, impairment, or a physical or mental condition that involved “in-patient” care, defined as an overnight stay in a medical facility, any related incapacity, and continuing treatment by the health care provider which includes at least one of the following:
+The serious health condition under FMLA includes, illness, injury, impairment, or a physical or mental condition that involved “in-patient” care, defined as an overnight stay in a medical facility, any related incapacity, and continuing treatment by the healthcare provider which includes at least one of the following:

 Before taking FMLA leave, the employee must give thirty (30) day notice when the need for leave is foreseeable.
 When the need for leave is unforeseeable, the employee must give notice as soon as practical, which is generally defined as one to two (1-2) days after becoming aware of the need to take the FMLA leave.
 The employee must give sufficient notice so as to advise the employer of the fact that the leave is being taken under the FMLA and the basis for the need to leave and the likely duration of the leave.
 At that time the employer has the right to request additional information regarding the nature of the illness requiring the need to leave and the duration of time.